Job Title: Prevention Director

 - Develops and maintains sound financial practices with contractors and vendors.

-- Demonstrated knowledge and ability in program development, implementation and evaluation.
+- Demonstrate knowledge and ability in program development, implementation and evaluation.

 - Thorough knowledge of the issues and circumstances faced by those experiencing domestic violence.